← Back to ResourcesCost Planning

 Lifetime over 7 to 9 years: $80,000 to $150,000+

 Histiocytic sarcoma course plus hip surgery, or lymphoma plus secondary issues.
 Roughly 20 to 25% of Berners.
-Reddit Berner owners post these numbers regularly.
+These are the numbers the rescues we work with see regularly.
 Insurance bought early is essential here.

 Browse adoptable Bernese Mountain Dogs in Calgary